datastax/terraform-provider-astra/docs/resources/database.md

 - `db_type` (String) Database type.
 Currently only `vector` is supported.
 Omit this optional field if you want a regular severless database.
 - `deletion_protection` (Boolean) Whether or not to allow Terraform to destroy the instance.
 Unless this field is set to false in Terraform state, a `terraform destroy` or `terraform apply` command that deletes the instance will fail.
 Defaults to `true`.
+- `keyspace` (String) Initial keyspace name.
+For additional keyspaces, use the astra_keyspace resource.
+If omitted, Astra will use its default, currently 'default_keysapce'
 - `timeouts` (Block, Optional) (see [below for nested schema](#nestedblock--timeouts))

 ### Read-Only